SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/webhooks.md

 ### Delivery

 The Webhook administration console shows the result and timestamp of the most recent delivery of each webhook with the payload available via the list icon.
-Results and payloads of earlier deliveries are available from the tools menu to the right of each webhook
+Results and payloads of earlier deliveries are available from the tools menu to the right of each webhook.

 Response records are purged after 30 days.